9 Key Consumer Behavior Trends (2023-2026)

 3. Increased Demand for Ethical and Sustainable Products

 Harvard Business School report that sustainable products have 5.6x higher average sales growth compared to those that aren't marketed as sustainable.

 An example of a growing sustainable product category is bamboo toilet paper.

 Searches for "bamboo toilet paper" spiked during COVID.
-But is still seeing growth (500% in five years).
+But is still seeing growth (2,000% in 5 years).

 Unlike traditional toilet paper, bamboo toilet paper is sourced from a plant with a relatively small negative environmental impact: bamboo.

 (This category's growth is also due to the fact that companies started to offer at-home bamboo toilet paper delivery.)

 In fact, a recent survey found that 32% of US and UK consumers would pay more for the same product if that product came from an ethical brand.